voiceadai/VoiceAD.ai/README.md

 - [ ] Fork and clone this repo: https://github.com/BigKnell/marketing-website

-- [ ] You have been provided a [bare bones website starter folder](website).
+- [ ] You have been provided a [bare bones website starter folder (website folder)](website).
 Use index.html as a starting point for your HTML and index.css for your CSS

 - [ ] Build your website following the project requirements as your guide

 - [ ] Provide the URL of the website you mimicked at the bottom of the readme file

 - [ ] When you have completed the website, submit your repository URL

+The URL you used for layout is: